Eastern State Penitentiary Historic Site offers a wide range of services for our patrons.

 A three-stall portable restroom trailer with running water is available at the beginning of the tour route (near audio stop 1).
 One stall is ADA accessible.

 Quiet and Rest Area

-Benches throughout the site provide rest areas.
+Benches throughout the site, including special mask relief areas, provide space to rest.
 If you need a quiet space or a place to rest, please talk to a staff member.

 Guests With Limited Mobility

 Many visitors with special needs visit Eastern State Penitentiary every year.
 That said, the penitentiary complex is not fully ADA compliant.
 The building is nearly 200 years old, and is a National Historic Landmark.
 Sections of it may never be fully accessible.
 The tour route is equipped with ADA compliant ramps and meets most ADA guidelines.

 The following areas are not currently ADA accessible: